 6. How do you become self-employed as a cross-border worker?

 To become self-employed in Switzerland, cross-border workers must file an application for a cross-border work permit (Permit G) with the Cantonal Population Office.
 This permit allows workers to work in Switzerland and reside there on the condition that they return to their main place of residence at least once a week.
-They need a work address in Switzerland and potentially offices, depending on the activity carried out (a graphic designer may, for example, work from home).
+Further information is available from the Cantonal immigration and labour market authorities.

 7. How do you become self-employed as a foreign national?

 All nationals of Member States of the EU/EFTA, with the exception of Croatians, can start gainful self-employment in Switzerland.
 An application to do so must be filed with the Cantonal Migration Office.
 If this application is approved, a residence permit (Permit B) valid for five years and renewable, is issued.
-For nationals from other countries, only those holding a Permit C (residence permit for nationals of non-Member States) or the spouses of holders of a Permit C or Swiss citizens are entitled to carry out self-employment.
-Other nationals must file an application with the canton.
+For nationals from other countries, only those holding a Permit C (residence permit for nationals of non-Member States) or the spouses of holders of a Permit C or the spouses of Swiss citizens are entitled to carry out self-employment.
+Other nationals must file an application with the canton (Cantonal immigration and labour market authorities).

 8. Is it mandatory to register a business with the trade register in order to get self-employed status?
 What are the resulting rights and obligations?

 No, because the Compensation Office grants self-employed status.
 However, businesses are required to register with the trade register.
 For sole proprietorships, registration is mandatory only once turnover reaches CHF 100,000 and above.
 The company's name is then protected in the scope of its sector.
-Registration also entails obligations, such as keeping accounts and being subject to debt collection under bankruptcy proceedings.
+Registration also entails obligations, such as keeping accounts and being subject to debt collection under bankruptcy proceedings (Handelsregister: Rechte und Pflichten für KMU (in German only)).

 9. Is there any public financial support for becoming self-employed?

 The Confederation and the cantons first of all focus their efforts on the creation of framework conditions and only support the financing of businesses on a subsidiary level.
-You can find information about this in the section entitled “Public assistance for financing” on the SME Portal.
+You can find information about this in the section entitled “Public assistance for financing” on the SME Portal (Staatliche Unterstützung bei der Finanzierung (in German only)).

 10. Which social security contributions do self-employed persons have to pay?